 You may be suffering from a crusty eyelid due to Demodex eyelash mites.
 This is a condition were mites are found in the follicles of our faces, such as the cheeks, nose, however most commonly the eyelash area.
 These mites are harmless, but you should use products to help reduce the irritation and to keep your eyelashes clean.

-If your problem becomes persistent or is accompanied by other symptoms such as pain and discomfort, then you should contact your eye doctor for a proper diagnosis.
+If your problem becomes persistent or is accompanied by other symptoms such as pain and discomfort, then you should contact your optician for a proper diagnosis.